 Wet Food

 I am a big fan of wet food for cats.
 Cats naturally do not drink a lot of water.
-Wet food gives them wonderful hydration, which helps support their kidney and urinary health.
+Canned food gives felines the hydration they naturally lack.
+This protects their kidneys and urinary tracts from painful stones.
+Many older felines prefer the soft texture.
+I mix a spoonful into dry food for a tasty meal.

 Milk